 Christopher Paul Brown is known for his exploration of the unconscious through his use of improvisation and his cultivation of serendipity and synchronicity via alchemy.
 His first photography sale was to the collection of the Standard Oil Company of Indiana, and his video You Define Single File was nominated for the Golden Gate Award at the 47th San Francisco International Film Festival in 2004.
 Over the past four years his art was exhibited twice in Rome, Italy, in Belgrade, Serbia, and his series of ten photographs, titled Obscure Reveal, were exhibited at a Florida museum in 2017.
 His work is in two hardcover books released by Manifest Gallery and in Tusis, Manipulated Images, a Dek Unu book from 2019.
 Brown earned a BA in Film from Columbia College Chicago in 1980.
 He was born in Dubuque, Iowa and now resides in North Carolina, USA.

-Jim Ross jumped into creative pursuits in 2015 after leaving a rewarding career in public health research.
-With a graduate degree from Howard University, since retiring he’s published nonfiction, poetry, and photography in nearly 150 journals and anthologies on four continents.
-Publications include 580 Split, Bombay Gin, Columbia Journal, Ilanot Review, Lunch Ticket, The Atlantic, The Manchester Review, and Typehouse, with Hippocampus forthcoming.
-Recent photo essays include Barren, Kestrel, Litro, New World Writing, So It Goes, and Wordpeace.
-A nonfiction piece led to a role in a documentary limited series.
-Jim and his wife—parents of two health professionals on the front line and grandparents of five preschoolers—split their time between city and mountains.
+Jim Ross jumped into creative pursuits in 2015 after a rewarding career in public health research.
+With graduate degree from Howard University, in seven years he’s published nonfiction, fiction, poetry, photography, hybrid, and plays in over 175 journals and anthologies on five continents.
+Photo publications include Bombay Gin, Burningword, Camas, Columbia Journal, Feral, Stonecoast and Typehouse.
+Photo essays include Barren, Kestrel, New World Writing and Sweet.
+Jim and his wife—parents of two health professionals and grandparents of five little ones—split their time between city and mountains.